There are a lot of options to send money to and from Thailand.

 Depending on when you or the recipient need the money, some solutions can help you save a lot if you're ready to wait a few days.

-Sending money to Thailand is way easier than to get money out of the country.
+Sending money to Thailand is way easier than getting money out of the country.

 That also mean you have more options to transfer money to Thailand.

 Transferwise is my default go-to option to transfer money to Thailand.

 That's because their service is cheap, fast and easy to use.

-They convert money at the mid market exchange rate, charge a reasonable fee and they also give you an estimation of when the money is gonna arrive on your account.
+They convert money at the mid-market exchange rate, charge a reasonable fee and they also give you an accurate estimation of when the money is gonna arrive on your account.

-If you are transferring money to a Thai bank account, from my experience, that's by far the best option and my personal favorite.
+If you are transferring money to a Thai bank account, from my experience, that's by far the best option in my opinion.

 🤑 Exchange rate: the best you can get (mid-market)